darrarski/SwiftUI-navigation-demo/README.md

-# TCA SwiftUI Navigation Demo
+# SwiftUI Navigation Demo

-Demo project.
-Work in progress.
+Demo project which shows how to use `NavigationLink` in SwiftUI.

 ## Setup